Is Your Makeup Real or a Counterfeit? - EMANI

 It is important to buy your beauty products directly from the brand or from a reputable source that is a certified seller.

 At Emani Vegan Cosmetics, we believe in a safe and clean beauty experience that is completely 100% Cruelty-free, 100% Gluten-free, and 100% Vegan certified.
-All of our products are proudly made in California.
-We are a company energized by eco-friendly manufacturing, green technology, and ethical suppliers.
+We proudly make all of our products in California.
+Also, we are a company energized by eco-friendly manufacturing, green technology, and ethical suppliers.
 We are making a positive impact on the planet through our cosmetics in hopes that it will begin a chain reaction throughout humanity.

 Leave a comment